sk-zk/TruckLib/docfx/docs/introduction.md

 Both HashFS v1 and v2 are supported.

 ### Prefab descriptors
-TruckLib can read .ppd versions 21, 22, and 23.
+TruckLib can read .ppd versions 21 to 24.